bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Transport

-The transport interface is responsible for sending messages about jobs that as they are created, bid upon, and executed  to other compute nodes.
-It also manages the identity of individual nodes to ensure that messages are only delivered to authorized nodes, which improves network security.
+The Transport interface is responsible for sending messages about jobs that are created, bid upon, and executed  to other compute nodes.
+It also manages the identity of individual Bacalhau nodes to ensure that messages are only delivered to authorized nodes, which improves network security.

-To achieve this, the transport interface uses a protocol called bprotocol, which is a point-point scheduling protocol that runs over [libp2p](https://libp2p.io/) that is used to distribute job messages efficiently to other nodes on the network.
-This is an upgrade to the [GossipSub](https://docs.libp2p.io/concepts/publish-subscribe/) handler as it ensures that messages are delivered to the right nodes without causing network congestion, thereby making communication between nodes more scalable and efficient.
+To achieve this, the transport interface uses a protocol called **bprotocol**, which is a point-to- point scheduling protocol that runs over [libp2p](https://libp2p.io/) and is used to distribute job messages efficiently to other nodes on the network.
+This is our upgrade to the [GossipSub](https://docs.libp2p.io/concepts/publish-subscribe/) handler as it ensures that messages are delivered to the right nodes without causing network congestion, thereby making communication between nodes more scalable and efficient.

 ### Executor